Dog Tips

 While generally safe, there are a few considerations:

-• Digestive Upset: Introducing too much too quickly can lead to stomach discomfort or loose stools.
+• Digestive Upset: Introducing too much squash too quickly can lead to stomach upset or loose stools.

-• Choking Hazard: Always remove seeds and peel before giving butternut squash to your dog.
+• Choking Hazard: Always remove seeds and peel before giving squash to your dog.

 Can Dogs Eat Other Types of Squash?